BS1274/Chat-App/README.md

 Welcome to our real-time chat application!
 Experience seamless communication with friends, family, and colleagues with our feature-rich platform.

+---

 ## 💻 Technologies Used

-- React and TailwindCSS for the frontend
+🖥️ Frontend: React and TailwindCSS
-- Firebase for authentication
-- Node/Express for creating API endpoints
-- MongoDB for storing chat room members and their messages
-- Socket.io for making the app real-time
+🔐 Authentication: Firebase
+🚀 Backend: Node/Express
+🗃️ Database: MongoDB
+🔌 Real-time Communication: Socket.io

+---

 ## 🎥 Demo